Speeding offences and car insurance

 How can I reduce my premiums if I have a speeding ticket?

-Try all or a combination of the following tips to reduce the cost of your car insurance:
+If you have a speeding conviction, you could try all or a combination of the following tips for getting cheaper car insurance:

 - Try a black box policy